enigmarikki/injective-indexer-rs/injective-consumer/Readme.md

 # Injective Consumer Base

-This is a base library for building Kafka consumers for Injective Protocol data.
+This is a base library for building Kafka consumers for Injective data.
 It provides:

 - Core Kafka consumer implementation
-- Data models for Injective Protocol data
+- Data models for Injective data
 - Configuration handling
 - Base types and traits